FieldRoboticsLab/MultiVessel_Simulation/README.md

 # Detailed Information about the Project

-In this section, we describe how the ROS nodes, launch files, scripts etc. are designed and works.
+In this section, we describe how the ROS nodes, launch files, scripts etc. are designed and work.
-Simplified block diagram of the developed Gazebo-ROS infrastructure is shown below.
+The simplified block diagram of the developed Gazebo-ROS infrastructure is shown below.

 ![blockDiagramSimplified](https://github.com/FieldRoboticsLab/MultiVessel_Simulation/blob/main/multiple_vessels/images/multiVessel_block_diagram%20(3)-Page-9.drawio.png)

 ## Multiple Vessels ROS Nodes
-In this section, we describe every Multiple Vessels ROS Node.
-These ROS Nodes are designed in order to
+In this section, we describe every Multiple Vessels as a ROS node.
+These ROS nodes are designed in order to ????????

 ### Global Path Planner Node
 Global paths for the vessels are set to ROS parameters under the name of `/VesselX/Global_Trajectory` by this ROS node.
 Also, indexes of the last reached global waypoints are stored by the `/VesselX/Last_Reached_Global_Wp` ROS parameters.
 This ROS node doesn't update the `/VesselX/Last_Reached_Global_Wp` ROS parameters.
 Instead, Trajectory Tracker Node is used to track both local and global paths.